relayshanghai/relay-supa-club/docs/rudderstack.md

 ## Get started

-1. go to rudderstack.com and use the Login credentials from BitWarden or ask the team.
+1. Go to rudderstack.com and use the Login credentials from BitWarden or ask the team.
-2. Once logged in, you can see all the current connections form the 'Connect' tab
+2. Once logged in, you can see all the current connections form the 'Connect' tab.

 ### Setup

 -   Choose a test source, "Test-App-Frontend" or "Test backend" and click on it.
 So we do not send our test events to the production destinations.
--   Click on the 'Setup' tab and copy the WriteKey and Data Plane URL to your local .env
+-   Click on the 'Setup' tab and copy the WriteKey and Data Plane URL to your local `.env`

 ```
 # Rudderstack